Fun

 Every billionaire follows a similar pattern: own equity in a high-growth company, hold through volatility, and scale globally.
 Here's the year-by-year breakdown of how the world's richest people built their fortunes.

-Elon Musk: Serial Entrepreneur to World's Richest
+Elon Musk: Serial Entrepreneur

-Warren Buffett: Slow and Steady Compound Interest
+Warren Buffett: Slow and Steady Compounding

-Mark Zuckerberg: College Dropout to $100 Billion
+Mark Zuckerberg: College Dropout to Nine Figures and Beyond

 Common Billionaire Patterns